Kim Kardashian Walks Like A Barbie After Suffering Broken Heel

 “that was a big ask of those poor shoes…. but all her shoes look like they’re about to let go…”

-Other readers noticed Kylie in the photos with Kylie and took to commenting on the 19-year-old’s apparent plastic surgery.
+Other readers noticed Kylie in the photos with Kim and took to commenting on the 19-year-old’s apparent plastic surgery.

 “Like Wow, man.
 Her nips are showing and she has a heel missing.
 And the other Kardasssssian is showing her fake breasts and fake face.
 My day will be different now.”